cgorski/general-games/README.md

 >>> head allPokerHands
 [Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Eight of Hearts]

---- Walking through the list will enumerate every combination of poker hand, as demonstrated:
+--- Walking through the list will enumerate every combination of poker hand.
 >>> take 5 allPokerHands
 [[Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Eight of Hearts],[Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Ace of Hearts],[Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Queen of Spades],[Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Eight of Diamonds],[Six of Diamonds,Four of Clubs,Two of Spades,Ten of Clubs,Nine of Clubs]]